cryptocopycats/copycats/README.md

 ### Kitty Mix Genes (Matron + Sire) Report

-Pass in two ids for the matron and sire kitty to print a mix genes report.
+Pass in two ids for the matron and sire kitties to print a mix genes report.
 Example: